Auti Angel

-Auti Angel (October 15, 1969 - March 23, 2022) was an American entertainer.
+Auti Angel (October 15, 1969 – March 23, 2022) was an American entertainer.

 Angel was born in San Diego and raised in Torrance, California.
 At 18, she launched a professional dancing, choreography, and music career.
 She was paralyzed from the waist down in a 1992 car accident and continued her career.
 She was a main character on the 2012 The Sundance Channel reality television series Push Girls, which won a Critics Choice Award for "Best Reality TV Show".
 She was also one of the stars in the HBO film Musical Chairs.
 She died March 22, 2022, of breast cancer.

+Early life

+Angel was born to an English mother and a Mexican-Peruvian father.
+She had a passion for dancing from a young age.
+Angel has said she was a victim of physical and sexual abuse as a child.

+Career

+Angel left home at the age of 18 and briefly worked as a stripper, but only lasted a week in that profession.
+She worked as a backup dance for Eazy E, NWA and LL Cool J and appeared in several music videos.

+In 1992, Angel's spine was injured in a car accident causing her to become paralysed from the waist down.
+Shortly after her accident, Angel's mother died.
+She suffered with depression and addiction after these incidents, but reportedly overcame it through religion.

+In 2011, Auti starred in the romantic comedy Musical Chairs.
+Between 2012 and 2014, she starred in the reality series Push Girls which she became best known for.